JosephiusX/webpack5/README.md

 9. Tree Shaking

 10. Side Effects - codes that are defined in the module but not exported, to be executed automatically

+11. ES6 Dynamic Module Crash Course
+ had to globally install a http server instead of clicking on the icon for this to work.